 A prospective evaluation by Cho et al concluded that longer duration of use of nonaspirin nonsteroidal anti-inflammatory drugs (NSAIDs) may increase the risk for renal cell cancer.
 Phenacetin-containing analgesics taken in large amounts may be associated with increased incidence of renal cell carcinoma; this agent is no longer approved for use in the United States.

 Patients undergoing long-term renal dialysis have an increased incidence of acquired cystic disease of the kidney, which predisposes to renal cell cancer.
 In renal transplant recipients, acquired renal cystic disease also predisposes to renal cell cancer.
 Chronic hepatitis C infection and, according to meta-analysis of pooled data, kidney stones in males are associated with higher incidences of kidney cancer.

 Genetic disorders associated with renal cell carcinoma include von Hippel-Lindau syndrome, hereditary papillary renal carcinoma, Birt-Hogg-Dube syndrome, and hereditary renal carcinoma.
 The genetic disease tuberous sclerosis appears to be associated with renal cell carcinoma, although the exact nature of the association is unclear.

-Currently, cancers of the kidney and renal pelvis are the seventh most common cancer in US men, accounting for 5% of cases and the 10th most common in US women, accounting for 3% of cases.
-The American Cancer Society estimates that in 2015 there will be 61,560 cases (38,270 in males and 23,290 in females) of malignant tumors of the kidney diagnosed, with 14,080 deaths (9070 in males and 5010 in females).
+Currently, cancers of the kidney and renal pelvis are the sixth most common cancer in US men, accounting for 5% of cases, and the 10th most common in US women, accounting for 3% of cases.
+The American Cancer Society estimates that in 2017 there will be 63,990 cases (40,610 in males and 23,380 in females) of malignant tumors of the kidney diagnosed, with 14,400 deaths (9470 in males and 4930 in females).
 Renal cell carcinoma is expected to account for 80% of this incidence and mortality.

 In most of Europe, the incidence of kidney cancer has decreased or stabilized over the past decade, perhaps in part because of reduced tobacco smoking in men.
 Mortality from kidney cancer has also declined in most of Europe, principally in Scandinavia and other western European countries.
 In men, the mortality rate per 100,000 population fell from 4.8 in 1990-1994 to 4.1 in 2000-2004; in women, the rate fell from 2.1 to 1.8.